MaverickJune/HyperparameterTuning/readme.md

 pip install argparse
 ```
 Also, the appropriate level of permission should be given to `tuning_script.sh`
-Just type the following command
+Just type the following command:
 ```
 chmod +x tuning_script.sh
 ```